Siti Wuryan Prayitno: Career

 Four years into her tenure as an assistant professor at the Airlangga University, Siti was promoted to the academic rank of junior lecturer.
 On the same year, she decided to move to the dentistry faculty of the University of Indonesia.
 She, along with Professor Prijantojo, established the periodontology department in the faculty.
 She became the chief of education administration of the dentistry faculty from 1965 to 1967, and from 1967 to 1972 she was the head of the periodontology department.

 Siti in her academic robe as the dean of the dentistry faculty.

 On 6 April 1972, Siti was appointed as the dean of the dentistry faculty.
 She was the first woman to be appointed as dean in the university.
 Siti began her tenure with a lack of proper facilities and permanent lecturers.
 Several days after her appointment, Siti stated that she would abolish dual positions in the faculty in order to improve human resources efficiency.
 She conducted a two-month visit to Japan and Malaysia for a comparative study with dentistry faculties in the countries.
 She served for two two-year terms until she was replaced by Ali Dahlan Nasution on 2 April 1976.

 After receiving her master's degree, Siti began her second term as dean on 17 February 1981, serving until 27 April 1987 and was replaced by Herwati Djoharnas.
 During her second term, she oversaw the establishment of the postgraduate specialist program in clinical dentistry in 1982.
 She was promoted to the academic rank of full professor in 1992.
-In her inaugural speech as a full professor on 13 February 1993, Siti advocated for the development of periodontology as a support for national development.
+In her inaugural speech as a full professor on 13 February 1993, Siti advocated for the development of periodontology to support national development.

 Aside from her academic positions, Siti was involved in organizations related to dentistry.
 She was a member of Indonesia's medicine consortium team on dentistry from 1979 to 1988 and a member of the FDI World Dental Federation since 1978, the British Society of Periodontology since 1990, and the International Academy of Periodontology in 1992.
 In national organizations, she was the chairwoman of the Union of Indonesian Periodontologists from 1979 to 1981 and the secretary general of the Union of Indonesian Dentists from 1975 to 1982 (she was first secretary from 1978 to 1980).
 From 1983 to 1992, she was an advisor and a member of the honorary board of the Union of Indonesian Dentists.